kej715/DtCyber/webterm/README.md

 machine that begins with the character "/" and does not have an end-of-line indication.

-The second **W** instruction show above will match the next line received from the machine that contains any of the strings `FAMILY:`, `USER NAME:`, or `PASSWORD:`.
+The second **W** instruction shown above will match the next line received from the machine that contains any of the strings `FAMILY:`, `USER NAME:`, or `PASSWORD:`.
 In addition, when any of these are detected, the matching string is stored in the saved substring that can be referenced using the interpolation syntax `${0}`.
 If the **W**